Foreign object damage: Bird strikes

 On 20 November 1975 a Hawker Siddeley HS.125 taking off at Dunsfold Aerodrome flew through a flock of northern lapwings immediately after lifting off the runway and lost power in both engines.
 The crew landed the aircraft back on the runway but it overran the end and crossed a road.
 The aircraft struck a car on the road, killing its six occupants.
 Although the aircraft was destroyed in the ensuing fire, the nine occupants of the aircraft survived the crash.

 On 17 November 1980 a Hawker Siddeley Nimrod of the Royal Air Force crashed shortly after taking off from RAF Kinloss.
 It flew through a flock of Canada geese, causing three of its four engines to fail.
 The pilot and copilot were killed; the pilot was subsequently posthumously awarded an Air Force Cross for his actions in maintaining control of the aircraft and saving the lives of the 18 crew.
 The remains of 77 birds were found on or near the runway.

 On January 15, 2009, US Airways Flight 1549 flew into a flock of Canada geese shortly after takeoff and suffered a double engine failure.
 The pilot ditched the aircraft in the Hudson River, saving the lives of all on board.

 Wildlife and wetlands near airports

 Significant problems occur with airports where the grounds were or have become nesting areas for birds.
 While fences can prevent a moose or deer from wandering onto a runway, birds are more difficult to control.
-Often airports employ a type of bird scarer that operates on propane to cause a noise loud enough to scare away any birds that might be in the vicinity.
-Airport managers use any means available (including trained falcons as well as robird flapping-wing falcon-like drones) to reduce bird populations.
+Often airports employ various methods of bird control to disperse or deter birds within their boundaries.
 Another solution under investigation is the use of artificial turf near runways, since it does not offer food, shelter, or water to wildlife.